Discover Bordeaux Wine Region with 4 Tips

 Learn the Tricks to Getting Cheap Bordeaux

 Not all Bordeaux wine is out of reach.
-In fact, the majority of Bordeaux wines are sold from $15-$25 a bottle.
+The majority of Bordeaux wines sell for $15-$25 a bottle.

 So, how do you find great cheap Bordeaux wine?
 Here are 4 simple tips that will hone your wine knowledge to help you find great Bordeaux for less.